59 Low Growing Perennial Plants For Garden Edges and Borders

 Contents

 There are many reasons to create a garden border, from aesthetics to actual use cases.
-Luckily, short perennials do an excellent job of rapidly filling in an area.
-Even better, you can use some perennials as vegetables or herbs depending on your climate.
+Luckily, short perennials do an excellent job of filling in an area for a long period.
+Even better, you can harvest some perennial vegetables or herbs depending on your climate.

 However finding the right low growing perennials that will come back year after year can be a challenge without a little bit of guidance.
 You want to have the right balance of color and plant shapes in your yard so it doesn’t feel off balance.